 - Compared to married individuals, those cohabiting have higher levels of depression and substance abuse.

-Cohabitation Facts That You Rarely Hear About
+Facts You Rarely Hear About

 - In France and Germany cohabiting couples have a slightly lower risk of divorce.